apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump names Dr. Mehmet Oz to head Centers for Medicare and Medicaid Services**
+**Trump picks Dr. Oz to be CMS administrator**

-You can read more about it [here](https://www.cnn.com/2024/11/19/politics/mehmet-oz-trump-medicare-medicaid/index.html).
+You can read more about it [here](https://www.politico.com/news/2024/11/19/dr-oz-cms-administrator-trump-00189456).

 ## Requirements
 - Python 3.8